Sign up to our newsletter to learn about new programmes, tours, apartments and much more!

 MORNING Arrive in the UK, transfer from airport to accommodation by private motor coach

 AFTERNOON Orientation session with Anglo Educational Services staff

 Guided walking tour of Architectural and Historical London

 Upon arrival in London you will be met by your private coach, which will take you to your centrally located hotel.
 As check-in is often not until 3pm, arrangements will have already been made with the hotel for you to leave your luggage in the secure baggage area.
 A pack containing maps plus any pre-purchased travel cards will be left for the group leader upon arrival.

 Following your orientation session, you will board your coach for a 2-3 hour guided tour of London with a knowledgeable private guide.
-During this time you will learn about not only the history of London but also the architecture, and how particular buildings have been constructed in order to make them as environmentally friendly as possible.
+Whilst on the tour you will learn about not only the history of London, but also the architecture, and how particular buildings have been constructed to make them as environmentally friendly as possible.
 The coach will drop you back at your accommodation where you will be able to check into your rooms.

 MORNING Visit to the Science Museum

 AFTERNOON Overview Lecture on British Life and Culture with a focus on The Environment and Sustainability